plops/sb-look-ma-no-libusb/README.md

 ## Table of Contents

+- [1 Compilation][9722]

 ###### \[in package NATIVE-USB\]
 This is an pure Common Lisp interface for Linux USB.
 It requires SBCL because I rely on its internals `sb-sys:with-pinned-objects` and `sb-sys:vector-sap`.
-I use c2ffi and cl-autwrap to obtain the required `IOCTL` type and constant definitions.
+I use c2ffi and cl-autowrap to obtain the required `IOCTL` type and constant definitions.

 Make sure your user has read and write permissions for the USB device, e.g.: